 There’s an interesting waterfall along the 309 Road called the Waiau Falls.

-Graham bought the place only six months ago.
+Graham bought the place only six months before I visited.
 Because of Covid, it was no longer a commercial concern.
 All the same, he had four hundred birds, which he had to feed at the cost of a hundred dollars a day.
 And he had a python-like eel named Kelly, which, he said, was eighty years old.
 Kelly has blue eyes and a piercing gaze.

 Kelly belongs to a seldom-seen species called the New Zealand long-finned eel (Anguilla dieffenbachii).
 The very biggest of the old timers of this variety apparently used to weigh in at 45 kg.

 Sadly, one day, Kelly will swim away to Tonga to mate and die.
-There are a few other eels in the creek; Graham feeds them all dog food.
+There were a few other eels in the creek; Graham fed them all dog food.

 Many cockatiels and macaws had been acquired by the park, and there were a lot of ring-necked parakeets that made terrible noises.
 And there were a couple of turtles and some emus.

 Here’s a video I made of Mill Creek.
-The show's star, at least in terms of scene-stealing, is a really cute Little Corella, a kind of miniature cockatoo, called Lalah.
+The show's star, at least in terms of scene-stealing, was a really cute Little Corella, a kind of miniature cockatoo, called Lalah.

 I’ve always wanted to drive up to Port Jackson, at the peninsula's northern end, which can only be reached from the west coast.
 So, I doubled back to the west coast from Whitianga.